-This guide is designed to tell you everything you need to know about your ACA qualification.
+This guide is designed to tell you everything you need to know about your ACA/CTA qualification.

-The ACA Qualification is split into three Levels – Certificate, Professional and Advanced.
+The ACA / CTA Joint Programme Qualification is split into three Levels – Certificate, Professional and Advanced.

 The Certificate Level consists of 6 papers to introduce the basic concepts around key topics

 such as Accounting, Assurance and Tax.
-They are tested via computer based exams which are predominantly multiple choice, some papers have longer questions.
+They are tested via computer based exams, predominantly multiple choice while some papers have longer questions.
 The pass mark is 55%.

-The six Professional Level papers build on your knowledge from Certificate Level and start to test your ability to apply knowledge to client scenarios.
+knowledge from Certificate Level, and start to test your ability to apply knowledge to client scenarios.
 The pass mark is 55%.

 At the Advanced Level, there are three papers: Corporate Reporting, Strategic Business

 Management and Advanced Case Study.
-These papers have a pass mark of 50%.
+The pass mark is 50%.

-Your ACA qualification learning materials are all accessed through the MyKaplan portal for your technical studies.
+Your ACA-CTA learning materials are all accessed through the MyKaplan portal.
 You will receive access to this through an email invitation, once you have been enrolled on your first course.
 You can access this system from work or home via your desktop, tablet or handheld device.